Cosmological gravitational particle production and its implications for cosmological relics: CGPP for spin- particles

-\para{Numerical results: comoving number density spectrum} \Fref{fig:es-minimal} shows a selection of numerical results for CGPP of massive scalars that are minimally-coupled to gravity ($\xi=0$).
-Several notable features can be observed: (1) For the same mass (see $m/\He = 0.1$) the spectrum for a minimally-coupled scalar is much larger than a conformally-coupled scalar.
-(2) For small wavenumber, the spectrum is nearly flat but slightly red-tilted for low masses $m/\He \lesssim 1$, but it becomes increasingly blue-tilted for large masses $m/\He \gtrsim 1$.
-(3) For larger wavenumber, the spectrum decreases as either a power law or an exponential.
+\para{Numerical results: Comoving number density spectrum} \Fref{fig:es-minimal} shows a selection of numerical results for CGPP of massive scalars that are minimally coupled to gravity ($\xi=0$).
+Several notable features can be observed: (1) For the same mass (see $m/\He = 0.1$) the spectrum for a minimally coupled scalar is much larger than that for a conformally coupled scalar.
+(2) For small wave numbers, the spectrum is nearly flat but slightly red tilted for low masses $m/\He \lesssim 1$, but it becomes increasingly blue tilted for large masses $m/\He \gtrsim 1$.
+(3) For larger wave numbers, the spectrum decreases as either a power law or an exponential.
 In what follows we discuss each of these features.

-\para{Contrasting conformal and minimal} The distinct behavior between the gravitational production of conformally- and minimally-coupled scalars (that are light during inflation) can be understood by inspecting their respective equations of motion.
-Both mode equations take the form $\chi_k^\pprime(\eta) + \omega_k^2(\eta) \chi_k(\eta) = 0$ where the angular frequency is given by \eref{eq:omegak_scalar}: $\omega_k^2 = k^2 + a^2 m^2 + (1/6 - \xi) a^2 R$.
+\para{Contrasting conformal and minimal} The distinct behavior between the gravitational production of conformally and minimally coupled scalars (which are light during inflation) can be understood by inspecting their respective equations of motion.
+Both mode equations take the form $\chi_k^\pprime(\eta) + \omega_k^2(\eta) \chi_k(\eta) = 0$, where the angular frequency is given by \eref{eq:omegak_scalar}: $\omega_k^2 = k^2 + a^2 m^2 + (1/6 - \xi) a^2 R$.
 For the conformally coupled scalar, $\xi = \sixth$ and the $a^2 R$ term is absent; however, for the minimally coupled scalar, $\xi = 0$ and the $a^2 R$ term appears with a positive coefficient.
 During inflation, the Hubble parameter is approximately constant ($H^\prime \approx 0$) and the Ricci scalar is negative ($R \approx - 12 H^2$).
-Therefore, whereas $\omega_k^2(\eta)$ remains always positive for the conformally-coupled scalar, it may become negative for the minimally-coupled scalar; specifically, for a light scalar ($m < \Hinf$) and for modes outside the horizon ($k < aH$).
-For the tachyonic modes with $\omega_k^2 < 0$, the mode functions grow like $\chi_k(\eta) \propto a(\eta)$.
-This correspond to a frozen amplitude ($\aphi \propto a^0$) for the original field variable before canonically normalizing its kinetic term; see above \eref{eq:SFLRW}.
-This growth of $\chi_k(\eta)$ for modes outside the horizon is primarily responsible for the enhanced CGPP for minimally-coupled scalars relative to conformally-coupled scalars.
+Therefore, whereas $\omega_k^2(\eta)$ always remains positive for the conformally coupled scalar, it may become negative for the minimally coupled scalar, specifically, for a light scalar ($m < \Hinf$) and for modes outside the horizon ($k < aH$).
+For the tachyonic modes with $\omega_k^2 < 0$, the mode functions grow as $\chi_k(\eta) \propto a(\eta)$.
+This correspond to a frozen amplitude ($\aphi \propto a^0$) for the original field variable before its kinetic term is canonically normalized; see \eref{eq:SFLRW}.
+This growth of $\chi_k(\eta)$ for modes outside the horizon is primarily responsible for the enhanced CGPP for minimally coupled scalars relative to conformally coupled scalars.